 - Watch each person on the slope and stay in voice contact

 - Have a plan: know who is going to go first, where to stop and where the escape route is

 Whistler Mountain Bike Park Safety

-Whistler Blackcomb strongly suggest that full face helmets, full length gloves, biking armor and a full suspension bike be used in the Bike Park.
-If you are new to the mountain-biking program at Whistler Blackcomb, or the Parent or Guardian of a younger rider, please familiarize yourself with the mountain-biking activities on offer as there are excellent introductory mountain-biking lessons and beginner mountain-biking terrain available.
-More challenging terrain and features should not be attempted until the rider has the appropriate skills, experience and equipment to effectively negotiate such trail sections.
-Carrying a mobile phone and having a local emergency contact is recommended.
+Injuries are a common and expected part of mountain biking.
+We strongly suggest that full-face helmets, full length gloves, biking armor and a full suspension bike be used in the Bike Park.
+If you are new to the mountain biking program at Whistler Blackcomb, or the Parent or Guardian of a younger rider, please familiarize yourself with the Bike Park and the mountain biking activites we offer.
+Introductory mountain biking lessons and beginner terrain are available and recommended.
+More challenging terrain and features should be attempted unless the rider has the appropriate skills, experience and equipment to effectively negotiate such trail sections.
+Please speak to Guest Services for more information regarding mountain biking at Whistler Blackcomb.